ODIM-Project/PluginCiscoACI/README.md

       The Helm package for the Cisco ACI plugin is created in the tgz format.

-8. Save the Dell plugin Docker image on the deployment node at `~/plugins/aciplugin`.
 8. Save the Cisco ACI plugin Docker image on the deployment node at `~/plugins/aciplugin`.

    ```
    $ sudo docker save aciplugin:1.0 -o ~/plugins/aciplugin/aciplugin.tar
    ```
 9. If it is a three-node cluster configuration, log in to each cluster node and [configure proxy server for the plugin](#configuring-proxy-server-for-a-plugin-version).

    Skip this step if it is a one-node cluster configuration.